 3. Low Temperatures

-4. Weak and Unstable Wireless Internet Connection
+4. Weak and Unstable Internet Connection

-If the wireless internet connection is weak or unstable, the security camera draws more power from the battery to compensate for the poor signal.
+If the wireless internet connection is weak or unstable, the security camera battery drains faster to compensate for the poor signal.

 5. Night Vision Technology